delivervaluedaily/manifesto/README.md

 ## But...
 I won't be able to keep up by delivering every day?

-- 🐌 Maintain velocity by aiming to complete only thin slices of features each day
+- 🐌 Maintain velocity by aiming to complete only thin slices of features

 Do not set out to complete features as asked for each day - this is impossible.
 Instead, set out to complete thin slices of them, and don't be afraid of shrinking things even further as each day progresses.